brunoscopelliti/poker-holdem-engine/README.md

 # poker-holdem-engine

-`poker-holdem-engine` provides an engine to play Texas Hold'em Poker in respect of the [official rules](https://it.wikipedia.org/wiki/Texas_hold_%27em), with the only exception that no constraints are imposed on the raise amount.
+`poker-holdem-engine` provides an engine to play Texas Hold'em Poker in respect of the [official rules](https://it.wikipedia.org/wiki/Texas_hold_%27em).

-Poker here is meant to be played by other programs, which should be listen for POST http request somewhere in the internet.
+Poker here is meant to be played by other programs, which should be listen for POST http request somewhere in the Internet, or on your localhost

 ## start a tournament